Um, What Am I Supposed To Do With My Partner's Balls?

 Do: Pair Ball Play With Other Activities

 On the other hand, testicles can be a bit ticklish if you touch them too softly.
-Try cupping their balls or rubbing them with the palm of your hand at first.
+Marin says to try cupping their balls or rubbing them with the palm of your hand at first.
 Your fingertips are more likely to create a tickling sensation, especially if you’re nervous, but your palm will be more sturdy.

 Do: Turn To Them To Slow Things Down